FilipeMCruz/sensae-console/docs/rule-engine/README.md

 ## Further Discussion

-As always, changes/improvements to this data model are expected.
+As always, changes/improvements to the rule engine are expected.